oracle-livelabs/security/oracle-universal-authenticator/introduction/introduction.md

 This lab assumes you have:

-* A tenancy where you have administrative access
+* An Oracle Cloud account where you have administrative access

 ## Learn More